mathieu-benoit/mathieu-benoit.github.io/content/posts/2021/11/asm-security.md

 After waiting for a couple of minutes, all the infrastructure will be provisioned and you should be able to reach your DNS (i.e. https://$hostName) successfully, on a secure manner ;)

-_Note: there is two other scenario you could leverage by exposing your `IngressGateway`, either via an [internal load balancer](https://cloud.google.com/service-mesh/docs/unified-install/options/enable-optional-features#enable_an_internal_load_balancer) or even via a [private service connect](https://cloud.google.com/kubernetes-engine/docs/how-to/internal-load-balancing#ilb_psc), if you don't want to expose your apps publicly._
+_Note: there is two other scenario you could leverage by exposing your `IngressGateway`, either via an [internal load balancer](https://cloud.google.com/service-mesh/docs/unified-install/options/enable-optional-features#enable_an_internal_load_balancer) or even via a [private service connect](https://cloud.google.com/kubernetes-engine/docs/how-to/internal-load-balancing#ilb_psc), if you don't want to publicly expose your apps via the `IngressGateway`._

 And voila, that's a wrap!